-Treatment for mental health challenges comes in many forms, including outpatient care.
+Treatment options for mental health challenges comes in many forms, including outpatient care.
 A gradual step down from inpatient treatment, an outpatient program provides increased freedom and flexibility while still maintaining a rigorous course of care that can provide support and stability during a difficult time.
-During outpatient treatment, participants do not have to live in a residential setting and are permitted to attend therapy sessions and programming from home or in a designated sober living house to ensure safe choices.
+During outpatient treatment, participants do not have to live in a residential setting and are permitted to attend therapy sessions and programming from home or outpatient housing.

 Choosing a Course of Care